JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 ## 6    IH  INJURY 0.08 394.6 2242.6       N      nasal    apical    voiced      Stanley
 ~~~~~~

 For this tutorial, I'll focus on my low back merger (a.k.a. the *cot-caught* merger or the <sc>lot</sc>-<sc>thought</sc> merger).
 Now, my intuition tells me that <sc>lot</sc> (= "AA") and <sc>thought</sc> (= "AO") are quite distinct, though I have noticed myself using a backed vowel for some <sc>lot</sc> words in conversation.
-I'm definitely merged before tautosyllabic /l/, so that *doll* and *hall* rhyme, but definitely not before intervocalic /l/ (so *coller* and *caller* are quite distinct).
+I'm definitely merged before tautosyllabic /l/, so that *doll* and *hall* rhyme, but definitely not before intervocalic /l/ (so *collar* and *caller* are quite distinct).
 So I'll exclude tokens before /l/ for clarity.
 I'll also exclude tokens before /ɹ/ because words in the <span style="font-variant:small-caps;">north</span> and <span style="font-variant:small-caps;">force</span> lexical sets are transcribed with AO in this data and I'm not particularly concerned about that environment.
 Finally, I'll exclude the word *on* because it was only real stopword included in this sample.

 ~~~~~~r
 low_back <- my_vowels %>%